 11 October, Université de Caen Normandie, France

 Patricia will be keynote speaker at this international one day conference.
-Conference details and call for papers can be seen on the ESSE website (European Society for the Study of English).
+Event details can be seen on the ESSE website (European Society for the Study of English) or download the programme.

 The Russian translation of Patricia’s novel James Miranda Barry will be available soon.

 16-17 December.
 King's College, London